SaiKiranKadambari/ProdGraphLearn/Learning sparse graph factors/ReadMe.txt

 	The results are saved in the file ResultsPGL_Community.mat

 2. DongsMethod.m is the file for the Dongs method:
-X.Dong,  D.Thanou,  M.Rabbat,  and  P.Frossard, ìLearning graphs from data: A signal representation
+X.Dong,  D.Thanou,  M.Rabbat,  and  P.Frossard, ‚ÄúLearning graphs from data: A signal representation
- perspective,î IEEE Signal Process.Mag., vol. 36, no. 3, pp. 44ñ63, May 2019.
+ perspective,‚Äù IEEE Signal Process.Mag., vol. 36, no. 3, pp. 44‚Äì63, May 2019.

 where, we obtain the pordut graph Ln.
 We then factorize Ln as Lp and Lq using the unconstrained waterfilling based KronSum Factorization solver (waterfill_KF.m).